Best of Central Asia Tour – Spring

 Uzbekistan tour in Bukhara

-Today morning we visit a couple more sights near Bukhara.
-First, we visit the Mausoleum of Naqshbandi, 15 km outside the city center.
+Today morning you can choose to spend some free time in the city or visit a couple more sights near Bukhara.
+First, you may visit the Mausoleum of Naqshbandi, 15 km outside the city center.
 There are many orders in Sufism, all of which have been represented at different times in what is now Uzbekistan.
-The Naqshbandiyya order has a great and long-lasting influence, and a memorial place is still a popular place of pilgrimage for Sufis.
+The Naqshbandiyya order has a great and long-lasting influence, and the memorial place is still a popular place of pilgrimage for Sufis.
 From here, we will visit the summer residence of the last Emir of Bukhara.
 In Persian, it is called Sitorai Mokhi Hossa, “the place where the moon meets the stars”.
-On the way back to the old town we will stop to see Chor Minor madrassah.
-In the afternoon at 03.20 PM, we will transfer to the train station to catch the high-speed train to Samarkand (1.5 hours train ride).
-In the evening after dinner, we visit Registan Square, the most famous landmark in all of Uzbekistan.
-This square was the focal point of medieval Samarkand and is framed by three beautiful madrassas (religious schools), Ulugbek, Sherdor, and Tillya Kori.
+Return to Bukhara for lunch.

 Registan square in Samarkand